-Audit function consist of the Group Board Directive for Group Internal Audit, the methodology manual "the Nordea way" and supporting Standard Operating Procedures.
+The Internal Audit Function at NLP is handled by Nordea's Group Internal Audit (GIA).
+The internal rules for the Internal Audit function consist of the Group Board Directive for Group Internal Audit, the methodology manual "the Nordea Way" and supporting Standard Operating Procedures.

-In accordance with the Group Board Directive for Group Internal Audit, GIA supports Management in protecting the organisation by:
+In accordance with the Group Board Directive for Group Internal Audit, the purpose of GIA is to support management in protecting the assets, reputation and sustainability of the organisation by:

-- Assessing whether all significant risks are identified and appropriately reported by management and the risk functions to the Board, its committees and Executive Management - Assessing whether all significant risks are adequately controlled - Challenging Executive Management to improve the effectiveness of governance, risk management and internal controls
+- Assessing whether all significant risks are identified and appropriately reported by management and the risk functions to the Board, its committees and Executive Management - Assessing whether all significant risks are adequately controlled - Challenging Executive Management to improve the effectiveness of governance, risk management and internal controls if necessary.

-The Group Board Directive for Group Internal Audit is adopted by the Board.
+The Group Board Directive for Group Internal Audit is adopted by the Board and includes information regarding the purpose, scope, organization, authority, independence, professional competence, confidentiality, responsibilities, reporting and follow-up activities of Group Internal Audit and Quality Assurance.
 As outlined in the directive, the staff of GIA does not participate in the work of other functions, in the operating activities or in the work on preparing and selecting risk models or other risk management tools.
 The Group Board Directive for Group Internal Audit recognises the International Standards for the Professional Practice of Internal Auditing, and the Code of Ethics, published by the Institute of Internal Auditors.